 You CAN camp with a CPAP machine

 You can wilderness camp with sleep apnea!
-You will need the right CPAP travel battery for your machine, the right charging infrastructure (a car charger adapter, or just a travel plug adapter), and a bit of a plan.
+You will need the right CPAP travel battery for your machine (this is when it’s good to go for the , the right charging infrastructure (a car charger adapter, or just a travel plug adapter), and a bit of a plan.
 If you’re backpacking, you will want to consider investing in a travel CPAP machine for the weight and size factor.
 I’ve detailed the options when it comes to travel CPAP machines below.

 Is a travel CPAP machine worth it?

 Travel CPAP machines are mini versions of a regular CPAP machine, often doing away with the humidifier.
 They can be as light as 300g, and the size of a drink can.
 Sound amazing?
 I know, it does to me.
 The downside is the cost, and as we all know, CPAP machines are not cheap, and investing in a second machine just for travel requires some thought.
 Check with your doctor or sleep apnea specialist to make sure you’re getting one with the right options (auto pressure or not, humidifier or not), but I recommend shopping around once you confirm which model will work for you.

 The cheapest one I’ve found with good reviews is the Transcend EZEX Mini CPAP machine (check prices), which is a mini CPAP but does not come with a humidifier.
 You will want to make sure you get the right version for you, the one with auto pressure is more expensive.
 This one does not come with a humidifier, but you can buy a separate unit.
 You can also get a travel battery, and even one with a solar charging option.
 This sounds like the best option for camping.